 2. Keep your metals clean

 Remember, TIG welding always needs a clean metal to perform an effective job.
 Without clean metal, you cannot create a solid weld or sturdy arc.
 You must have a dedicated brush Top useful TIG welding tips and tricks.
-Even before beginning the new project put some extra minutes on cleaning can always bring amazing outcomes.
+Even before beginning a new project putting some extra minutes into cleaning can always bring amazing outcomes.

 3. Using the correct tungsten